GSA/digitalgov.gov/content/posts/2014-02-04-softwareapps-challenges-getting-results-for-your-agency.md

 ---
-url: /2014/02/04/softwareapps-challenges-getting-results-for-your-agency/
 date: 2014-02-04 3:10:17 -0400
 title: 'Software/Apps Challenges: Getting Results for Your Agency'
 summary: ' Federal agencies are rapidly finding that software and/or app prize competitions have the potential to harness innovative ideas from the public.
-But as'
+But'
 authors:
   - tlowden
 categories: